 - A co-owner has a prima facie right to partition and sale,

-- A co-tenant has a concomitant obligation to permit partition or sale,
+- The other co-owner has a concomitant obligation to permit partition or sale,

 - The court should compel partition or sale unless there is a sufficient reason such an order should not be made.

 Over the last several decades, case law has helped elucidate what constitutes a “sufficient reason” for refusing partition or sale.
 The following principles apply.

 - The court’s discretion should only be exercised to refuse partition or sale where the applicant has behaved maliciously, oppressively, or with vexatious intent toward the respondent,

 - The court may refuse an application for partition or sale if hardship, including financial hardship, to the co-owner resisting the application is of such nature as to amount to oppression,

 - The discretion is broader in family law matters.
 In commercial matters the discretion to refuse is applied sparingly.

 In Dibattista v Menecola (1990), 75 OR (2d) 44, the Ontario Court of Appeal, stated “the sections [of the Partition Act] are … not intended to be a means by which one tenant in common can acquire the interests of the other…Neither party can be given a right of first refusal.
 Both parties are free to bid at such sale and can be expected to protect their investment.”